2 Keys To Growing Your Inner Confidence

 1. Get To Know Your Values

 Why is it that some people and situations leave you feeling angry, frustrated, demotivated or deflated?
-It’s because one or more of your values is being denied, suppressed or repressed – and we experience that as a negative experience because it’s denying a fundamental piece of who you are.
+It’s because one or more of your values is being denied, suppressed or repressed – and we experience that as a negative experience, because it’s denying a fundamental piece of who you are.
+And sometimes we ourselves are the very person that denies, suppresses, or represses a value out of an unconscious fear, like fear of rejection or even fear of success!
 You know those times when you’ve felt really alive, amazing or buzzing with excitement for life?
 Those are the times when one or more of your values are being honored, and you can get more of that by living according to them.

 Your values are all yours, and no matter what happens, no one can ever take them away.
 You have to believe that.
 You can have absolute confidence in them because they’re there all the time just waiting for you to notice and use them.
 When you get to know your values, you can start to make choices and align your life around them.
 It’s so simple and it feels amazing because it allows you to live as who you are in the real world.